gtunon/elastest-security-service/docs/index.md

 - Create a secJob from a tJob
 - Update and Delete secJobs
 - Execute a tJob associated to the secJob
-- Show the mockup of the creation of a malicious tJob that exposes a replay attack vulnerability in TomatoCart
+- Show the mockup of the creation of a malicious tJob that exposes a replay attack vulnerability in TomatoCart (an open source e-commerce web application)

 ## How to run